TrustBase/base-docs/docs/build-ink-erc20.md

 └── erc20.contract
 ```

+## Pre-build contract

+You can use the [pre-built erc20 download](https://github.com/TrustBase/trusted-contracts/releases/download/v0.1.0/erc20.contract) to deploy your contract.

 ## Deploying Your Contract

 Now that we have generated the Wasm binary from our source code , we want to deploy this contract onto Trustbase chain.